asgeo1/octopress/source/index.markdown

 These days I tend to focus in a few key areas:

- *  **Mobile HTML5 development**.
-I've written several apps for clients utilizing the latest HTML5 technologies, to create cross-platform, native-feeling applications.
+ *  **Hybrid mobile development**.
+I've written several apps for clients utilizing the latest hybrid/HTML5 technologies, to create cross-platform, native-feeling applications.

     Using Javascript frameworks like [React][1] or [AngularJS][2], and wrapping the application in [Phonegap][3]/[Cordova][4] I've been able to deploy the same app to both iOS and Android devices - which is a big win for my clients who are looking to not write the same app multiple times.

-    I use best practices for Javascript development, utilising tools like [Gulp][5], [NPM][6] and [webpack][7].
-I'm a fan of [Ionic Framework][19] and [React Native][22] and use these tools to quickly build HTML5 mobile user interfaces.
+    I'm also fan of [Ionic Framework][19] and [React Native][22] and have also used these frameworks to quickly build mobile cross-platform apps.

-    In the past, I've used frameworks like [Backbone.js][20] and [jQuery Mobile][21], which are now considered outdated - but were the standard early on.
-So I've been doing HTML mobile since it first became a thing!
+ *  **Frontend development**.
+I've built quite a few front end apps over the years, i.e. Javascript based web apps that are 100% Javascript and just talk to their backends via an API.

+    I love using [React][1] for this, but have also used [AngularJS][2] in the past.

+    I use best practices for Javascript development, utilising tools like [NPM][6] and [webpack][7] and ES6.

  *  **Backend web development**.
 I've built many web apps over the years, in different backend technologies, but these days focus on:

     * [Ruby on Rails][9]
-    * [PHP][10]

-    I'm often writing RESTful web APIs to communcate with my mobile web applications.
+    I'm often writing RESTful web APIs to communcate with my mobile and web applications.

     I have good database experience and have worked with [PostgreSQL][12],